 The DMZ Tour

 With that said, here is a quick glimpse of the DMZ tour.
-Photos and short writes up to show you what to expect.
-You may consider this post as a Cosmojin review.

 On that note, I wish you a clear, sunny day for your visit.
+And remember to carry your passport on the day of the tour.

 1st Stop: Imjingak Resort

 The Imjingak Resort is the first stop on the DMZ tour.
 This is where our tour guide picked up all our tickets.
 The Imjingak Resort isn’t your typical resort.
-However, it does have a spooky looking theme park, which we were told is still operational.
+However, it does have a spooky-looking theme park, which we were told is still operational.

-The bridge also serves as a memorial for families that were separated during the Korean war.
+The bridge also serves as a memorial for families that were separated during the Korean War.
 There are brightly coloured ribbons on either side of the bridge with messages for family members.

 2nd Stop: The 3rd Infiltration Tunnel